hpi-sam/BP2018HG1/meeting-protocols/2019-02-21-Retrospective.md

 1. Points from last meeting:

-* punctuality -> 30 min before Review everyone has to be present
+* punctuality -> 30 min before Review everyone has to be present -> done
 * more feedback/attention on slack
 * PR's, communication, other tasks are easily forgotten, change that
-* love
+* love -> done
 * motivation, get other stuff out of the way
-* more pair programming
+* more pair programming -> did that
 * mate bestellen + abrechnung
-* postits
+* post-its
-* keep the office tidy
+* keep the office tidy -> was attempted